ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 Creating an Ethereum account is very easy, and anyone can do it for free with a specific type of app commonly known as a wallet.
 Wallets let you hold, send, and receive crypto.
 You can also connect to projects on Ethereum that will let you trade NFTs, exchange coins, access play-to-earn games, unlock Defi and much more.

-## Step 1: Browse our curated list of wallets
+## Step 1: Browse our list of wallets

 A wallet is like an online bank account for Ethereum.
 There are dozens of different wallets to choose from—mobile, desktop, or even browser extensions.
 Our curated list of trusted wallets is a good place to start.